 Persona CLI Guide (Integrated with DOB CLI)

-CLI, provides a robust Role-Based Access Control (RBAC) system for remote command execution and configuration management.
+The persona CLI, in collaboration with the dob CLI, provides a robust Role-Based Access Control (RBAC) system for remote command execution and configuration management.
 This guide details its usage, focusing on commands, configurations, and integration workflows.

 1. persona config

-Description: Configure the remote execution environment by generating a .dobconfig.json
+Description: Configure the remote execution environment by generating a .dobconfig.json file.

 Usage: